Low-Compute Watermark Removal via Dual-Domain Natural Projection: Results

 From our experiments we draw three key insights.
-First, \textsc{D\textsuperscript{2}RA} reliably suppresses watermarks across both pixel- and semantic-space schemes, achieving $>$95\% success on classical baselines and 70–90\% on semantic methods.
-Second, it preserves structural and semantic fidelity, with luminance-based metrics (SSIM$_\text{lum}$, CLIP$_\text{lum}$) consistently near 0.99 despite minor hue shifts.
-Finally, \textsc{D\textsuperscript{2}RA} matches or exceeds optimization-based baselines while requiring only a single forward pass, reducing computational overhead by more than two orders of magnitude.
+First, \textsc{DAWN} reliably suppresses watermarks across both pixel- and semantic-space schemes, achieving $>$95\% success on classical baselines and 60–90\% on semantic methods (Table~\ref{tab:wm-results-combined}).
+Second, the attack preserves structure and semantics, with luminance-based metrics (SSIM$_\text{lum}$, CLIP$_\text{lum}$) consistently near~0.99 despite mild hue shifts, indicating that deviations primarily occur in color space.
+Finally, compared to optimization-based baselines, \textsc{DAWN} occupies a more favorable point in the removability–distortion–compute tradeoff (\S\ref{sec:results-comparison}): it achieves comparable or higher watermark-removal success at slightly higher distortion, while using only an inference only 50-step diffusion pass and fewer FLOPs per image than iterative imprint-removal attacks~\citep{muller2025black}.